awsdocs/amazon-ecs-developer-guide/doc_source/create-service.md

 1. For **Minimum number of tasks**, enter the lower limit of the number of tasks for Service Auto Scaling to use\.
 Your service's desired count is not automatically adjusted below this amount\.

-1. For **Desired number of tasks**, this field is pre\-populated with the value you entered earlier\.
+1. For **Desired number of tasks**, this field is pre\-populated with the value that you entered earlier\.
 You can change your service's desired count at this time, but this value must be between the minimum and maximum number of tasks specified on this page\.

 1. For **Maximum number of tasks**, enter the upper limit of the number of tasks for Service Auto Scaling to use\.
 Your service's desired count is not automatically adjusted above this amount\.